 For station INS7 we used as reference the station INS1 after its alignment to the North because the two stations are both equipped with the same broadband sensors (Table 1).
+The two stations acquire data simultaneously since 2017-03-23, when the sensor of INS7 station was installed in the borehole (Table 2), and they recorded several teleseisms.
+We used the surface

-Since 2017-03-23, when the sensor of INS7 station was installed in the borehole (Table 2), both INS1 and INS7 stations recorded several teleseismic events.
-We used the surface waves of 12 selected teleseismic events with Mw \ge 6.9 occurred between November 2017 and August 2018.
-The distance between stations is d=11 km; therefore, we applied a low-pass filter to the seismic recordings with a corner frequency of 0.05 Hz which satisfies the relation $f_c \ll Vd^{-1}$ even if we consider a Rayleigh wave speed as low as 2.8 km s-1.
-The final estimate of the rotation angle for the sensor of station INS7 is 43.8 \pm 0.3 degrees counter-clockwise to the North.
+- 5 the sensor of INS7 station was installed in the borehole (Table 2), and they recorded several teleseisms.
+We used the surface waves of 12 selected teleseism with Mw≥6.9 occurred between November 2017 and August 2018.
+The distance between stations is 11 km; therefore, we applied a low-pass filter to the seismic recordings with a corner frequency of 0.05 Hz which satisfy the relation $f_c \ll Vd^{-1}$ even if we consider a Rayleigh wave speed as low as 2.8 km s-1.
+The final estimate of the rotation angle for the sensor of station INS7 is 43.8±0.3 degrees counter-clockwise to the North. - 10 Dataless of all the INSIEME seismic stations, which include comprehensive information of each station and the respective instrument response, are provided in the Supplement.